How to Talk in Performance, and Introduce Your Tunes in Style

-Musical Style – a story of how the music was played or used when it was new. (“Before it become court music, this type of baroque dance was heard most often in dirt-floored taverns where inebriated patrons reeked of body odor…”)
+Musical Style – a story of how the music was played or used when it was new. (“Before it became court music, this type of medieval music was heard most often in dirt-floored taverns where inebriated patrons reeked of body odor…”)

 Educate, a Little

 It’s fun to learn something new.
 But unsolicited lectures?
 Not so much.